ken-morel/ken-morel/README.md

 - 👋 Hi, I’m @ken-morel
-- 👀 I’m interested in python, html/css/javascript, node js
+- 👀 I’m interested in python, html/css/javascript, node js, micropython and arduino
-- 🌱 I’m currently learning SySciter
+- 🌱 I’m currently learning arcade pyttthon module
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me at engonken8@gmail.com

 <!---
 ken-morel/ken-morel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.